Particular/docs.particular.net/persistence/azure-table/configuration_code_astp_[3,).partial.md

 This deterministic ID is used as the partition key.
 The partition key is the key to achieving transactionality.

 There might be scenario's in which it's desirable to set a custom partition key:
-- When upgrading to the Azure Table Persistence, it's possible make use of the added transactionality-features by setting the partition key for existing sagas that may have in-flight messages
+- When upgrading to the Azure Table Persistence, it's possible to make use of the added transactional features by setting the partition key for existing sagas that may have in-flight messages
-- To enable business operations to participate in transactions before the saga has been created, the saga ID can be precomputed and set as the partition key
+- To enable business operations to participate in the transaction before the saga has been created, the saga ID can be precomputed and set as the partition key

 To set a custom partition key, the `IProvidePartitionKeyFromSagaId` interface implementation can be injected into behaviors in the logical pipeline stage.